chris-warner-II/Cell_Assembly_Codebase/README.md

-The papers stemming from this work, entitled "A probabilistic latent variable model to detect noisy patterns in binary data", can be found at arxiv.org/xyz
+The paper stemming from this work, entitled "A probabilistic latent variable model to detect noisy patterns in binary data", can be found at arxiv.org/xyz

 ## Matlab Functions:

 (1). edit_all_DataRetina.m - function which opens various functions I have played with and written over the course of this project.
 It acts as a historical document and a table of contents.
 Some of these functions are deprecated and no longer used.

 (2). addProjPaths.m - for the purposes of this project, the function adds directory structure to the matlab path for downloaded matlab packages

 	- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -